 Wyndham.
 HISTORY.
 Werribee District Historical Society & Museum.
 Victoria

-On the 16 and 17 of December 1824 Hume and Hovell, who were experienced pastoralists, camped in the Werribee area and upon return to Sydney presented a glowing report of the country they had explored.
+On the 16 & 17 December 1824 the explorers Hume and Hovell camped close to and at the Werribee River, commencing their return journey to Sydney on the 18 December 1824.
+Upon their return they gave a glowing report of the country they had explored.

 In July 1835 John Helder Wedge, the ex-Government surveyor of Van Diemens Land, crossed Bass Strait to make a detailed survey of land that John Batman had acquired.
 He divided the huge area into 17 Lots, five of these being in the Werribee area.